Story first published on 2017.09.28 | Updated on 2018.06.18

 |Game Mode (Disables WIN key)||Compatibility: Windows 7, 8, 8.1, 10|

-User Experience and Impressions
+User Experience and Final Impressions

-Of course, being a user of some premium keyboards, coming down to Outemu from Cherry MX seems a big deal at all – though for me, Outemu Blues feels much heavier than MX Blues (it’s the fact), and I feel that for starters, this option is a good choice on entering the mechanical keyboard era before all the other switch types confuse you.
+Of course, being a user of some premium keyboards, switching to Outemu from Cherry MX seems a big deal at all – though for me, Outemu Blues feels much heavier than MX Blues (it’s the fact), and I feel that for starters, this option is a good choice on entering the mechanical keyboard era before all the other switch types confuse you.

 The RGB lighting is good – not to mention its great customizability for the price and it lights up very well even on dark environments but some color representations aren’t that accurate.